xpertbot/craft-wheelform/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Wheel Form.

+## Features
+- reCaptcha Validation
+- Email Validation based on field type selected
+- Required Fields
+- Checkbox options
+- Ajax and Redirect friendly
+- Send Form submissions to multiple emails

 ## Usage
 After successful installation go to Plugin Settings and add the email you would like the forms to send `FROM`.
 As well as set other useful settings.

 Forms are administered at the forms panel main settings.
-Set where this form should be submitting `TO` as well sa name of the form.
+Set where this form should be submitting `TO` as well as name of the form.

 Current Field types supported are:
 * Text